On this page

 Generic issue import format

 SonarQube supports a generic import format for raising external issues in code.
 You can use this format to import issues from your favorite linter even if there's no plugin for it.
-SonarQube also supports many third-party issue report formats, see importing third-party issues for more information.
+SonarQube also supports several third-party issue report formats, and issues imported from SARIF reports.

 External issues and the rules that raise them must be managed in the configuration of your linter.